CrystalxxD/Yr12AssessmentTask-1/Script.md

 **2. SQL Database Query**
 The first section creates a table called RestaurantReservation.
-It has six fields called ReservationId, Username, Useremail, Reservation date and NumberOfGusets
+It has six fields called ReservationId (which is the primary key), Username, Useremail, Reservation date, Time and NumberOfGusets

 The second section inputs the people who have booked the restaurant, with the email, reservation date, time and number of guests.